New Year’s Eve: 25 ways to celebrate in COVID times

 Let me know in the comments below what you are up to on NYE?

-25 ways to celebrate NYE
+25 ways and ideas to celebrate New Year’s Eve

 Wondering what to do for this New Year’s Eve?
 I asked UK Money Bloggers and friends what they will be doing to share some inspiring ideas with you all.
 We might not be able to celebrate in the usual way.
 There are lots of ways in which we can still make this special and stay connected with each other.